Dev Shah is the 2023 National Spelling Bee Champion

 Sushil Kumar medaled in 2008 and 2012, putting Indian wrestling back on the world stage.
 His fall exposed the dark side of the sport, where champions become criminals.

-Though no Grand Slam singles champion has emerged from the subcontinent, the sport has created superfans in both the diaspora and the homeland.
+Though there has yet to be a South Asian-origin Grand Slam singles champion, the sport has superfans in both the diaspora and homeland.

 Opinion: Eileen Gu and the Hyphenated American Dream